VasantRaghuraman/List-of-Major-projects-in-Building-Automation/README.md

 to requirements and timelines.
 10. Use knowledge and experience gained to creatively  resolve problems preferably before they become major issues.
+11. Increased profitability on projects by creating more accurate and detailed version of equipment lists than those provided by salespersons, if in case
+I was not the one to specify the equipment list initially.
+12. Created more business opportunities by showing competence during projects.